armory/docs/content/en/docs/installation/guide/install-on-aws.md

 hal version list
 ```

-_If you are installing Armory Spinnaker, you will get a version that starts with `2.x.x`_
+_If you are installing Armory, you will get a version that starts with `2.x.x`_

 _If you are installing OSS Spinnaker and using `gcr.io/spinnaker-marketplace/halyard:stable`, you will get a version that starts with `1.x.x`_